 Rather than hand feeding, it is suggested that you target feed by using a turkey baster.
 This means you can direct the food at your Clown Triggerfish slowly so that he/she can capture it and you can avoid food laying on the bottom of aquarium causing nitrates and phosphates to rise.

-Clown Triggerfish Diet
+What do Clown Triggerfish eat?

 The Clown Triggerfish is a carnivorous species with a healthy appetite meaning they will eat virtually anything they are offered.
-You should, however, ensure that their diet is varied with foods such as krill, shrimp, scallops, small fish, cod, brine shrimp, clams on the half shell, and mollusks being offered.
+You should, however, ensure that their diet is varied with foods such as krill, shrimp, scallops, small fish, cod, brine shrimp, Bloodworms, clams on the half shell, and mollusks being offered.

 Please note clams on the half shell are vital to a Clown Triggerfish diet as they need hard foods that will help keep their teeth from overgrowing.
 Triggerfish teeth grow throughout their lives and lack of hard food may result in them having to be manually ground down.
 This experience is not pleasant for the fish that will more than likely suffer from a huge amount of stress.